Key Takeaways:

 - For recording differences: Adjust the records and note the reason in the documentation.

-- For un-recorded receipts: Generate invoices and log the transaction correctly in the AR ledger.
+- For unrecorded receipts: Generate invoices and log the transaction correctly in the AR ledger.

 Step 5: Verify & Finalize Reconciliation

 Perform a final review to ensure all the updates are done correctly.
-Once everything is verified and confirmed by the customers, finalize your reconciliation process using documentation and creating a record of your audits.
+Once everything is verified and confirmed by the customers, finalize your reconciliation process using documentation and create a record of your audits.

 The Hidden Costs of Traditional AR Reconciliation